chiragchamoli/inlambda.in/README.md

       1. You'll be able to use @user from the comment box, simillar to the Github but just for that thread.
       2. Silent voting for Comments

+10. Easy embeding of source code via Gist or Special Tags.